jsware/jsware.github.io/_posts/2021-06-28-Bashing-out-script-locations.md

 excerpt: "$(basename \"$0\") does not always give a script its own real location..."
 image: &image /assets/images/gnu-bash.jpg
 classes: wide
-categories:
+categories: Programming
-  - Bash
-tags:
+tags: Bash Scripting
-  - Programming
 header:
   teaser: *image
+redirect_from: /bash/2021/06/28/Bashing-out-script-locations/
 ---
 I was writing a script recently that depends on additional directories relative to the script for supporting files.
 Initially it worked fine using the path to `$0`.